Ifunanyacollins/texteditor/README.md

 # Text Editor

 A simple desktop  text editor built with Electronjs, Javascript and css.
-I hope that as you venture into the wonderLand of electronjs ,that you will find this project skill enrinching and that your contribution will make a profound impact to the software.
+I hope that as you venture into the wonderLand of electronjs ,that you will find this project skill enrinching and that your contribution will make a profound impact to the software. :rocket:

 ## Contributing